Direct High-Resolution Imaging of Earth-Like Exoplanets: Summary of Current Capabilities

-Thus, no existing remote‐imaging concept simultaneously satisfies both the $\mu$as‐scale diffraction requirement and the photon‐flux threshold necessary for a resolved $10\times10$ surface map of an Earth analog at 10\,pc.
-Closing these $2$–$10$ order‐of‐magnitude gaps will demand a fundamentally new paradigm—most promisingly, the Solar Gravitational Lens (SGL; e.g.\ \cite{Eshleman1979,TuryshevToth2017,Turyshev-Toth:2020-extend,Turyshev-Toth:2022_MNRAS,Turyshev-Toth:2022_PRD,TothTuryshev2023}), which provides an effective aperture on the order of the solar radius $D_{\rm eff}=\sqrt{2r_g z}\geq R_\odot$ and an on-line light amplification factor of the SGL, ${ \mu}_{\tt SGL}$ that at a point $\vec x$ on the image plane and at a given heliocentric distance, $z\geq 548.8$ AU, is \cite{Turyshev-Toth:2020-extend} is given as: {}
+As we have demonstrated above, no existing remote-imaging concept simultaneously satisfies both the $\mu$as-scale diffraction requirement and the photon-flux threshold necessary for a resolved $10\times10$ surface map of an Earth analog at 10\,pc.
+Closing these $2$–$10$ order-of-magnitude gaps will demand a fundamentally new paradigm---most promisingly, the Solar Gravitational Lens (SGL; e.g.\ \cite{Eshleman1979,TuryshevToth2017,Turyshev-Toth:2020-extend,Turyshev-Toth:2022_MNRAS,Turyshev-Toth:2022_PRD,TothTuryshev2023}), which provides an effective aperture on the order of the solar radius $D_{\rm eff}=\sqrt{2r_g z}\geq R_\odot$ and an on-line light amplification factor of the SGL, ${ \mu}_{\tt SGL}$ that at a point $\vec x$ on the image plane and at a given heliocentric distance, $z\geq 548.8$ AU, is \cite{Turyshev-Toth:2020-extend} is given as: {}

 where $r_g=2GM_\odot/c^2\simeq 2.95$\,km is the Schwarzschild radius of the Sun.